The Healthcare Law Review: China

-Furthermore, with respect to the fast-developing field of gene detection and diagnosis, the Negative List provides that the 'development and application of human stem cells, gene diagnosis and treatment technology' still falls within the catalogue of prohibited industries for foreign investment, and therefore foreign capital continues to be blocked from gene detection and diagnosis projects in China.
+Furthermore, with respect to the fast-developing field of gene detection and diagnosis, the Negative List provides that the 'development and application of human stem cells, gene diagnosis and treatment technology' is still a prohibited industry for foreign investment, and therefore foreign capital still cannot participate in gene detection and diagnosis projects in China.

-In 2009, the government of China launched a new round of healthcare reforms.
-At present, this round of reforms is ongoing and continues to face significant difficulties.
-Integrating urban and rural resident insurance systems, improving the graded healthcare system, implementing electronic medical records, allowing doctors to practise medicine more freely, piloting the centralised procurement policy, continuing to promote payment method reforms for basic medical insurance, and achieving the optimal allocation of medical resources are all difficulties being faced during the current reform effort.
-The reforms also present an unprecedented opportunity for social capital to participate in the medical and health industry that cannot be overlooked.
+China has launched a new round of healthcare reforms since 2009.
+At present, this round of reforms is ongoing and faces challenges such as improving the graded healthcare system, implementing electronic medical records, relaxing restrictions on doctors to practise medicine, promoting the centralised procurement policy, continuing to promote payment method reforms for basic medical insurance and achieving the optimal allocation of medical resources.
+Nevertheless, as China is navigating these challenges, the reforms also present an unprecedented opportunity for private-sector investors to participate in the medical and healthcare industry.

-1 Min Zhu is a partner at Han Kun Law Offices.
-The firm also wishes to acknowledge the contributions to this publication by Serina Wei and Lynn Wang, associates at the firm.
+1 Min Zhu, Aaron Zhou and Li Zhang are partners at Han Kun Law Offices.
+The firm also wishes to acknowledge the contributions to this publication by Lijuan (Lynn) Wang, counsel at the firm, and Serina Wei, associate at the firm.

 2 The duties of the former PRC National Health and Family Planning Commission were merged into the newly established PRC National Health Commission following the implementation of the Programme for the Reform of State Council Organs on 18 March 2018.

-3 NMPA was newly established under the supervision of the State Administration for Market Regulation following the implementation of the Programme for the Reform of State Council Organs.
+3 The NMPA was newly established under the supervision of the State Administration for Market Regulation (SAMR) following the implementation of the Programme for the Reform of State Council Organs.

-5 Opinions of the CPC Central Committee and the State Council on Deepening Reform of the Medical and Healthcare Systems, Article 10 (CPC Central Comm, St Council, promulgated 17 March 2009).
+5 Opinions of the CPC Central Committee and the State Council on Deepening Reform of the Medical and Healthcare Systems, Article 10 (promulgated by the CPC Central Committee and the State Council on 17 March 2009).

-7 Guiding Opinions on Promoting the Building and Development of Medical Consortiums (General Office of the St Council on 23 April 2017)
+7 Guiding Opinions on Promoting the Building and Development of Medical Consortiums (promulgated by the General Office of the State Council on 23 April 2017).

 8 See Circular of the General Office of the State Council on Transmitting and Issuing the Guiding Opinions of the Health and Family Planning Commission and Other Departments on Promoting Integration of Medical and Elderly Care Services (No. 84, 2015).

-9 Circular on Completing the Examination and Approval of Medical and Pension Institutions (NHC, Ministry of Civil Affairs, State Administration for Market Regulation, National Administration of Traditional Chinese Medicine, jointly promulgated on 27 May 2019).
+9 Circular on Completing the Examination and Approval of Medical and Pension Institutions (promulgated jointly by the NHC, the Ministry of Civil Affairs, the SAMR and the National Administration of Traditional Chinese Medicine on 27 May 2019).

-10 Circular of the Ministry of Health on Launching Electronic Medical Records Pilot Reform and Working Plan for Electronic Medical Records Pilot Reform (Ministry of Health, promulgated 28 September 2010).
+10 Circular of the Ministry of Health on Launching Electronic Medical Records Pilot Reform and Working Plan for Electronic Medical Records Pilot Reform (promulgated by the Ministry of Health on 28 September 2010).

-13 According to statistics published by NHC as of July 2019 .
+13 According to statistics published by the NHC on 24 May 2021

-15 Non-profit medical institutions established by the government enjoy financial subsidies from the government of the corresponding level.
+14 Non-profit medical institutions established by the government may enjoy financial subsidies from the government.
 Other non-profit and for-profit medical institutions do not enjoy such subsidies.
-Non-profit medical institutions price their healthcare services according to the direction of the government and enjoy corresponding preferential tax policies.
-For-profit medical institutions enjoy freedom to set the prices, carry out autonomous operation and pay taxes according to laws and regulations.
-See this in Proposals for the Categorised Management of Medical Institutions in Urban and Rural Areas, No. 233, 2000.
+Non-profit medical institutions price their healthcare services according to the direction of the government and enjoy corresponding preferential tax treatments.
+For-profit medical institutions enjoy the freedom to set the prices, run their operations independently and pay taxes according to the relevant laws and regulations.
+See Proposals for the Categorised Management of Medical Institutions in Urban and Rural Areas, No. 233, 2000.

-18 Note: if the transaction parties involve state-owned entities (e.g., public hospitals), such profit sharing may damage the value of state-owned assets.
-Therefore, under the framework of Criminal Law, the act may constitute the crime of bribing a state entity if a transaction party gives a benefit to another party that is a state-owned enterprise, public hospital or other state-owned entity.
+18 Note: if the transaction parties involve state-owned entities (e.g., public hospitals), such profit sharing may jeopardise the value of state-owned assets.
+Therefore, under the framework of the Criminal Law, if a transaction party gives a benefit to another party that is a state-owned enterprise, public hospital or other state-owned entity, it may be deemed as bribing a state entity.
 Acceptance of such benefits by a state-owned enterprise or public hospital may constitute the crime of accepting a bribe by a state entity.